JetBrains/intellij-platform-plugin-template/README.md

 ### UI tests

-If your plugin provides complex user interfaces, you should consider covering them with tests and the functionality they utilize.
+If your plugin provides complex user interfaces, you should consider covering them with tests and the functionality they use.

-[IntelliJ UI Test Robot][gh:intellij-ui-test-robot] allows you to write and execute UI tests within the IntelliJ IDE running instance.
+[IntelliJ UI Test Robot][gh:intellij-ui-test-robot] allows you to write and execute UI tests within the JetBrains IDE running instance.
 You can use the [XPath query language][xpath] to find components in the currently available IDE view.
 Once IDE with `robot-server` has started, you can open the `http://localhost:8082` page that presents the currently available IDEA UI components hierarchy in HTML format and use a simple `XPath` generator, which can help test your plugin's interface.